-- A. The diapering area shall be accessible and within the building used by children. - B. There shall be sight and sound supervision for all children when a child is being diapered. - C. The licensee shall ensure that staff do not leave a child unattended on the diapering surface. - D. The diapering area shall have the following: - 1.
+- 1490 A. The diapering area shall be accessible and within the building used by children. - B. There shall be sight and sound supervision for all children when a child is being diapered. - 1492 C. The licensee shall ensure that staff do not leave a child unattended on the diapering surface. - D. The diapering area shall have the following: - 1.
 A sink with running water not to exceed 120°F; - 2.
-Liquid Soap, disposable towels, and single use gloves such as surgical or examination gloves; - 3.
+Liquid soap, disposable towels, and single use gloves such as surgical or examination gloves; - 3.
 A nonabsorbent surface for diapering or changing shall be used.
 For children younger than three years, this surface shall be a changing table or countertop designated for changing unless otherwise specified in this subsection; and - 4.
-The appropriate disposal containers as required by this section. - E. When a child's clothing, diaper, or disposable training pants becomes wet or soiled, the child shall be wiped clean and changed immediately.

-- F. Staff shall check diapers and disposable training pants at least once every two hours. - G. Disposable diapers and disposable training pants shall be disposed in a covered leakproof or plastic-lined storage system that is either foot-operated or used in such a way that neither the staff member's hand nor the soiled diaper touches an exterior surface of the storage system during disposal. - H. When cloth diapers are used, a separate covered leakproof storage system as specified in subsection G of this section shall be used for each individual child. - I. Diapers or disposable training pants of children who are toilet training may be changed in the bathroom, and not on the diapering surface required in subdivision 3 of subsection D of this section, but the required procedures for handwashing in 8VAC20-781-490 and disposal of diapers or disposable training pants in subsections G and H of this section shall be followed. - J. The storage system required in subsections G and H of this section shall be cleaned and sanitized daily. - K. The diapering surface shall (i) not be used for storage, (ii) be used only for diapering or wiping children clean, and (iii) be cleaned and sanitized after each use.
-Tables used for children's activities or meals shall not be used for changing diapers. - L. Staff shall ensure the immediate safety of a child during diapering.
+The appropriate disposal containers as required by this section. - E. When a child's clothing, diaper, or disposable training pants becomes wet or soiled, the child shall be wiped clean and changed immediately. - 1504 F. Staff shall check diapers and disposable training pants at least once every two hours. - G. Disposable diapers and disposable training pants shall be disposed in a covered leakproof or plastic-lined storage system that is either foot-operated or used in such a way that the staff member's hand and the soiled diaper do not touch an exterior surface of the storage system during disposal. - H. When cloth diapers are used, a separate covered leakproof storage system as specified in subsection G of this section shall be used for each individual child. - 1511 I. Diapers, disposable training pants, or underwear of children who are toilet training may be changed in the bathroom, and not on the diapering surface required in subdivision 3 of subsection D of this section, but the required procedures for handwashing in 8VAC20-781-480 and disposal of diapers or disposable training pants in subsections G and H of this section shall be followed.

-8VAC20-781-510.
+- J. The diapering surface shall (i) not be used for storage, (ii) be used only for diapering or wiping children clean, and (iii) be cleaned and sanitized after each use.
+Tables used for children's activities or meals shall not be used for changing diapers. - 1519 K. Staff shall ensure the immediate safety of a child during diapering.

+8VAC20-781-500.
 Toilet training.

-Toilet training.
-For every 10 children in the process of being toilet trained, there shall be at least one toilet chair or one child-sized toilet, or at least one adult sized toilet with a platform or steps and adapter seat.

-- 1. The location of these items shall allow for sight and sound supervision of children in the classroom if necessary for the required staff-to-children ratios to be maintained. - 2.
+- Toilet training.
+For every 10 children in the process of being toilet trained, there shall be at least one toilet chair or one child-sized toilet, or at least one adult sized toilet with a platform or steps and adapter seat. - 1.
+The location of these items shall allow for sight and sound supervision of children in the classroom if necessary for the required staff-to-children ratios to be maintained. - 2.
 Toilet chairs shall be emptied promptly and cleaned and sanitized after each use and located on non-carpeted areas when used.